 Jesus also, that he might sanctify the people with his own blood, suffered outside the gate.
 Therefore, let us go forth to him outside the camp, bearing his reproach.
 For we have no continuing city here, but we seek one to come.

-for sin is lawlessness.
+Everyone who practices sin is also practicing lawlessness, for sin is lawlessness.

 When did Paul write Romans 7:12?
 When did John write 1John 3:4?
 Before the New Testament began, or after?
 Afterwards, of course.
 But note that Paul did not say, “the law was holy”.
 He said, “the law IS holy”.
 And if in the apostle Paul’s day, the law of Moses was holy, then the law of Moses is still holy.
 Nothing has happened that would change the status of the law from Paul’s day until now.
 The New Covenant that Jesus purchased with his blood has not been amended, and never will be.
 It is an eternal covenant.

 This attitude of reverence for the law is found throughout the New Testament.
 Jesus himself honored his Father by recognizing the holiness and the authority of the law that his Father gave Israel: “Don’t think that I’ve come to destroy the law or the prophets.
 I didn’t come to destroy, but to fulfill.
-Truly, I tell you, until heaven and earth pass away, not one iota or serif of the law shall by any means pass away until all things have come to pass” (Mt.
-5:17—18).
+Truly, I tell you, until heaven and earth pass away, not one iota or serif of the law will by any means pass away until all things have come to pass” (Mt.
+5:17–18).

 In our time, the world is devoted to the gods of evolution.
 These demon spirits, gods of this world, have infected every aspect of public life in this culture.
 What gets most of the attention is the demon of geological and anthropological evolution, but the worst of those evolutionary gods is the demon of theological evolution.
 That spirit influences ministers and believers of every ilk to think of the faith of Christ as a stage of theological evolution that evolved from the Old Testament law and prophets into a much higher form, more sophisticated and therefore, more worthy of mankind.
 The spirit of evolution would have you think that since the law is an older version of true faith, we can no longer trust what it tells us about life, ourselves, and God.
 This demon of evolution would also have you believe that you have evolved into a higher form of life than Moses and David, who loved God’s law.